 - Current enrollment in good-standing in a psychology doctoral program

-In addition to the preferences noted above, NV-PIC takes into consideration the potential commitment or interest of any prospective intern to remain in Nevada following internship.
+NV-PIC also invites applicants who have some experience or special interest in working with underserved or diverse populations.
+In addition to the requirements noted above, NV-PIC takes into consideration the potential commitment or interest of any prospective intern to remain in Nevada following internship.
 Developing a strong behavioral health workforce is an important consideration for the state, and an interest in remaining in Nevada to join the workforce is considered a benefit in a potential intern.

 Post-Match Employment Requirements